foxwallet/hc.foxwallet.com/docs/speed-up-or-cancel-tx.md

 ## Speed Up Transaction
 If you have transaction stuck in mempool, you can go to the "Transaction Detail" page, and click "Speed up" to re-broadcast your tx, FoxWallet will create a new transaction with higher gas.

+If you have more than one transactions stuck, you need speed up the earliest one first.
+Only when the earliest get confirmed, the following transaction can be processed.

 ![](./img/pending.jpg)

 ## Cancel Transaction